heptarch/heptarch.github.io/drafts/tarkovsky.md

  <p align="center">
 <i>Tun is a postdoctoral scholar at the Vernon Centre, with
  interests in Russian and Italian cinema, historiography, and continental literature.
-They worked on the complete edition of the</i> Martyrolog,
+They worked on the first complete edition of the</i> Martyrolog,
  <i>published by Edizioni della Meridiana in 2001.</i>
  </p>
  </div>